Ways to speak at Council meetings

-- Microphones should be muted and webcams should be turned off for presenters and members of the public unless called upon to speak.
+- Microphones should be muted and webcams should be turned off when joining.
+You will be admitted when it is your turn to speak.

 - For questions on City Council business, contact your City Councilors.